Don’t be afraid to use a fun color to bring out the unique features of your home.

 If only choosing that perfect color was easy!
-After all, the colors you chose will be with you for the next 10-15 years.
-Well, if you follow these to design tips, choosing that perfect color for your house painter will be a synch.
-The people of the Northwest and especially Olympia, Tacoma or Lacey are known for using color to add drama and flair to their homes.
+After all, the colors you choose will be with you for the next 5-10 years.
+Well, if you follow these design tips, choosing that perfect color for your house painter will be a cinch.
+The people of the Northwest, and especially Olympia, Tacoma, and Lacey are known for using color to add drama and flair to their homes.
 Don’t be afraid to be bold and have fun!

 1. Start With the Formal Areas of the House

 When searching for the perfect colors for your home, start with formal areas like your living room, dining room and the entryways to your home.
 These are the spaces that you will spend most of the time in when you are not sleeping.
 Therefore, it makes sense to think which colors would be great in these spaces.
 How would these colors coordinate with your furniture and cabinet painting?
 Keep in mind that you will decorate your home, so try to follow one color scheme through the home.
 Many designers suggest that you go from dark to light, with the darkest colors on the floor, medium colors on the wall, and lightest colors on the ceiling.
 This color scheme will ensure uniformity on your interior painting and also provide a pleasing visual image.